SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Change_Catalog_Publishing_State.md

 ### Body

 The body of the request should contain the publishing state in the body of the PATCH request (use raw - json).

-- A value of true will result in having the catalog item published as publicly available.
+- A value of *true* will result in the Catalog item being published as publicly available.
-- A value of false will result in having the catalog item published as private, i.e. only accessible to users included in the organization to which the item is linked.
+- A value of *false* will result in the Catalog item being published as private, i.e. only accessible to users included in the organization to which the item is linked.
-- If the patch was successful, an HTTP 200 OK response will be returned with the updated value of the state in the body.
+- If the patch was successful, an *HTTP 200 OK* response will be returned with the updated value of the state in the body.